Insomnia – A Growing Problem

 - However, as the alcohol is digested, it eventually becomes very stimulating to the brain.

-So you may fall asleep easily after a couple of drinks, but you’ll awake after only a couple of hours having had less than adequate rest.
+So you may fall asleep easily after a couple of drinks, but you’ll awake after only

 This includes things like tomato sauces or tomato based soups.